Cumberland Gap in Claiborne County, Tennessee — The American South (East South Central)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Three States Cornerstone (about 400 feet away, measured in a direct line); Cumberland Gap (approx. 0.2 miles away); Harrow School (approx. ¼ mile away); Named for a British Lord A Maze of Mountains (approx. ¼ mile away in Virginia); Powell's Valley (approx. ¼ mile away in Virginia); Generations Have Enjoyed this View (approx. 0.3 miles away in Virginia); Boundaries Settled (approx. 0.3 miles away in Virginia).
+Three States Cornerstone (about 400 feet away, measured in a direct line); Cumberland Gap (approx. 0.2 miles away); Harrow School (approx. ¼ mile away); Named for a British Lord (approx. ¼ mile away in Virginia); A Maze of Mountains (approx. ¼ mile away in Virginia); Powell's Valley (approx. ¼ mile away in Virginia); Generations Have Enjoyed this View (approx. 0.3 miles away in Virginia); Boundaries Settled (approx. 0.3 miles away in Virginia).
 Touch for a list and map of all markers in Cumberland Gap.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 11, 2015, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 423 times since then and 37 times this year.
+It was originally submitted on January 11, 2015, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 505 times since then and 37 times this year.
 Last updated on March 12, 2015, by J. Makali Bruton of Querétaro, Mexico.
 Photos: 1, 2. submitted on January 11, 2015, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.